Skip to main content

 Implement any logic to check whether the state transition can be performed.

-3. If the requirements are met, use the Change case state step to perform the state transition.
+3. Perform the State Transition: Once the requirements are met, use the Change case state step to execute the transition.

-4. We recommend using Torq Interact to notify the analyst about the state change outcome and provide reasons if the change didn’t occur.
+4. Notify Analysts: We recommend using Torq Interact to inform users of the outcome and provide reasons if the state change was unsuccessful.

-1. Use the Torq Interact trigger for the workflow.
-Add parameters to the trigger to collect user input and have it available in the context of the trigger event.
+1. Use the Torq Interact trigger to initiate the workflow.
+Add interaction elements to collect user input and have it available in the context of the trigger event.

-2. Based on the collected input, decide on whether to proceed with the requested state change.
-Use the Change case state step and determine the state to which the case will transition.
+2. Based on the input collected, decide whether to proceed with the requested state change.
+Use the Change case state step to determine the state to which the case will transition.
 When changing the case state to Resolved or Closed, a resolution reason must be provided.
 The example below demonstrates utilizing the user input provided earlier as the reason for the resolution.

 3. Use Torq Interact to notify the user about the state change outcome and provide reasons if the change didn’t occur.